Four months earlier

 With lady luck on my side, the bus heading to my sister’s apartment stopped in time.

 “Please don’t let the guy behind me get on this bus.
 Please,” I said, begging the bus driver as I rummaged for the bus pass.

 He looked at me for a second and nodded, closing the doors not a moment too soon.
 Once the bus pulled away from the pavement, a loud bang on the doors startled the driver and passengers.

 My heart leaps out of my chest.
 I stiffened and flinched, willing myself not to look back.

 “Don’t worry, dear.
 I won’t stop for him.
-Rest assured, okay?” the bus driver said, placing a comforting hand on my arm.
+So rest assured, okay?” the bus driver said, placing a comforting hand on my arm.

-I looked up and meet his gaze.
+I looked up and met his gaze.
 “I—uhm—thank you, sir.
-You have no idea…” I wasn’t able to finish my sentence as tears streamed down my cheeks.
+You have no idea….”
+I wasn’t able to finish my sentence as tears streamed down my cheeks.

 “Oh, dear.
 Don’t cry.
 Please, you should take a seat and try to breathe and come down.
 Do you want me to call someone for you?
 The police or anything?”
 He asked worriedly while keeping most of his attention on the road.

 I shook my head and saw that the seat by the door was empty.

 With a shaky breath, I sat down and replied, “no, sir.
 Thank you.
 But I’ll be fine.
 I’m heading to my sister’s place.”